AmandaLyvik/Full-Stack-Integration-project/README.md

 - Update server CORS
 - Update client ProductService to handle invalid JSON responses
 - Add logger to log CORS and json errors to browser console

+# Activity 3

+- Update the API's return value and the shared Product model
+- Add data annotation and recursive validation